Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 Common Myths About Giftedness

 There are plenty of outdated stereotypes about what it means to be gifted.
-One of the most common?
-That gifted children are always the ones reading chapter books at age 4 or solving math problems meant for older students.
+One of the most common is thinking they are always the ones reading chapter books at age 4 or solving math problems meant for older students.

-In reality, gifted children often learn faster and approach problems in unique ways.
-While smart children may excel by mastering taught methods, gifted children tend to invent their own approaches [5].
-Smart children typically enjoy topics suited to their age, but gifted children often dive deeply into subjects far beyond what’s expected for their peers.
+In reality, gifted kids often learn quickly and solve problems in their own way.
+While smart children do well by following what they’re taught, gifted children usually come up with their own methods [5].
+Smart kids like topics for their age, but gifted kids often explore subjects much deeper than expected for their peers.

-Gifted children typically experience the world with heightened intensity [6].
-They might surprise adults with a sophisticated sense of humor or an unusually deep emotional response [4].
+Gifted children often feel things more strongly than others [6].
+They might surprise adults with a sharp sense of humor or very deep emotions [4].

 Perhaps the most harmful misconception is the belief that gifted children will thrive on their own.
 Research paints a different picture: 73% of teachers agree that "Too often, the brightest students are bored and under-challenged in school - we're not giving them a sufficient chance to thrive" [7].
-Without proper support, gifted children can lose interest in learning, become frustrated, or even hide their abilities to fit in with peers.
+Without proper support, gifted children can lose interest in learning, get frustrated, or even hide their abilities to fit in.

 Why Observation Matters More Than Testing